 The Counseling and Wellness Center is part of the Division of Student Affairs and works closely with the other departments (e.g., Career Resource Center, Multicultural and Diversity Affairs, Dean of Students Office, Housing, J. Wayne Reitz Student Union, Gatorwell, and Recreational Sports).

-The CWC is staffed by 38 senior clinicians, 14 support staff, 3 IT staff, 5 doctoral psychology interns, 2-3 doctoral counselor education interns, along with approximately 15 practicum and advanced practicum students.
+The CWC is staffed by 53 clinicians, 11 support staff, 2 IT staff, 5 doctoral psychology interns, 2-3 doctoral counselor education interns, along with approximately 15 doctoral practicum, advanced practicum students, and Master’s Specialist Interns.
 In addition, we share our facility and work closely with a psychiatry department staff of 6 psychiatrists, 3 psychiatric nurse practitioners, and 1 psychiatric nurse.
 The center provides services to UF students, while also providing consultation services to faculty and staff administration and parents.
 The center provides individual, couples, and group counseling, outreach programs and workshops, consultation services, and teaching to the UF community.
 Many senior staff at the Center are affiliate faculty members in the APA-accredited doctoral program in Counseling Psychology and/or CACREP accredited Counselor Education program.
-As such, they teach courses, sit on doctoral committees, and do research.
+As such, they teach courses, sit on doctoral committees, and occasionally do research.

 The Counseling and Wellness Center is committed to providing high quality psychological, psychiatric, developmental, and preventative services to the UF community for a wide range of psychological concerns.
 The Center has a well-developed group counseling program.
-Examples of the types of groups offered are: general therapy, academic confidence, anger management, women’s graduate student group, stress management, LGBT support, and Invincible Black Woman.
+Examples of the types of groups offered are: general therapy, anxiety management, women’s graduate student group, stress management, LGB support, Trans Support, and Black Womxn Magic.
 Center staff also provide consultation services to a variety of campus departments and groups, including law enforcement, family housing, professional schools, and athletic programs.
 The Center has special programs in several areas, all of which are open to intern involvement.
 For example, ASPIRE is an enrichment program targeting the needs of African American/Black, Latino-a/Hispanic, and first generation students in support of achieving academic success.
 Opportunities to work with mind-body therapy are offered via individual and group training in mindfulness, imagery, and innovative stress management techniques.
 In addition, staff members are active members of the campus community and are part of a Crisis Response Team which sends team members out to help members of the university community to cope with tragedies or loss of life.